Exhum3d/real-estate-api-nestjs/README.md

 ## Description

-A real estate search API built with NestJS.
+A real estate search REST API built with NestJS.

 ## Technologies used: